ChrisCalderon/rpctools/README.md

 * `rpc_client.send_rpc(method, *params, batch=False)`

    Sends a single JSON RPC.
 If `batch` is `False`, the JSON RPC is sent immediately to the Ethereum node and the resulting JSON response is returned as a python `dict`.
-If `batch` is `True` then the JSON RPC is just added to the current batch.
+If `batch` is `True` then the JSON RPC is just added to the current batch and nothing is returned.

 * `rpc_client.send_batch()`